 - Mental fogginess

 - Sleep disruption

-Emergency Department referral is recommended for children with signs of neurological deterioration, including:
+Emergency Department referral is recommended for children with sudden onset, within the first 1-2 days after the injury, of any of the following "danger" signs of possible neurological deterioration, including:

 - Headaches that worsen